 Backyard Safety Tips for Your Memorial Day Party

-Memorial Day weekend is finally here.
-The unofficial start of summer.
-This is the time of the year to invite friends and family over for barbecue, swimming, and fun in the sun.
-If you host a Memorial Day party at your home this year, it is imperative you implement the proper safety precautions.
-These can reduce the chances of an injury and subsequent lawsuit.
+Memorial Day weekend is almost here–the unofficial start of summer.
+People throughout New Orleans will invite friends and family over for barbecue, swimming, and fun in the sun.
+If you plan to host a Memorial Day party at your home this year, it’s important to do so with safety in mind.
 If someone accuses you of negligence by presenting an unsafe environment, do not assume it will lead to a costly settlement or court verdict.
 Our Louisiana premises liability attorney can help.
-Alternatively, if you are injured and believe another person or institution is partially or completely at fault, meet with us for a thorough review of your case.
+Alternatively, if you are injured and believe another person or institution is partially or completely at fault, contact us for a thorough review of your case.

 Memorial Day Weekend Backyard Safety Tips: Sweat the Small Stuff